19 Underexploited Ways To Deal With A Slow Wi-Fi Connection When Travelling

-If you’re a steadfast Firefox user and need a speed boost, you might try installing the Fasterfoxlite add-on, which should help speed up your browser.
+If you’re a steadfast Firefox user and need a speed boost, you might try installing a plug-in called Fasterfox, which should help speed up your browser.

-One way to access the mobile versions of certain websites from a desktop or your laptop is to use the prefix “m” so instead of entering say www.facebook.com in the address bar, you would enter m.facebook.com and you would then be taken to the mobile version of facebook’s home page.
+One way to access the mobile versions of certain websites from a desktop computer or a laptop is to use the prefix “m”, so instead of entering say www.facebook.com in the address bar, you would enter m.facebook.com and you would then be taken to the mobile version of facebook’s home page.